jtyard/QP.jl/README.md

 a central simple algebra over $\mathrm{Frac}(R)$.
 - An $R$-lattice is a finitely generated torsion-free $R$-module.
 - A fractional $R$-ideal of $B$ is a full-rank $R$-sublattice.
-Each fractional $R$-ideal $I$ is an $O_L(I)-O_R(I)$-bimodule, a left fractional `O_L(I)` ideal and a right fractional `O_R(I)`-ideal.
+Each fractional $R$-ideal $I$ is an $O_L(I)-O_R(I)$-bimodule, a left fractional $O_L(I)$ ideal and a right fractional $O_R(I)$-ideal.
 Proper products of fractional ideals by definition have matching left/right orders) and define a relation on orders.
 Connected orders are isomorphic = conjugate iff they are connected by a principal ideal.
 So the conjugacy classes of orders are the isomorphism classes.

 - Invertible ideals are fractional ideals with left (therefore right) inverses J_L I = O_R(I), I J_R = O_L(I).